 Atriums, foyers and gymnasiums remain spaces available for teaching and learning while optimizing opportunities for physical distancing.
+If it is necessary to use locker rooms, capacity limits will be set and locker use will be adjusted so as to respect physical distancing.
+Libraries are open and available for students.
+Measures must follow the Guidance for Libraries guidelines.
 Gyms can only be used for teaching and learning.
 School playgrounds are open for students.
 Shared spaces for lunch can be used but care must be taken to ensure that physical distancing is respected.
 This could lead to staggered breaks for lunch.
 In addition, the spaces should be cleaned after each use.
 If the school has an infirmary space, that location should be designated for isolation due to COVID-19 and may only be used for that purpose.
 If an infirmary space is not available in the school, another location should be designated for isolation due to COVID-19.